DigiScore/digiscore.github.io/_posts/2022-10-11-Pathways_by_Dejana_Sekulic.md

 ---
 layout: post
 title: Pathways by Dejana Sekulic
-categories: Case Study
+tags: None
-thumbnail-img: /assets/img/case_study_banner.png
+thumbnail-img: None
-cover-img: /assets/img/case_study_banner.png
+cover-img: None
 ---
 <p>Developed as part of DigiScore fellowship (2022) (work in progress digital score for the solo performer)</p>